dylanlrrb/Please-Contain-Yourself/3-Bundle_Your_App_Into_An_Image/README.md

 ---

-The concept of bundling an image with your app bundled into it is similar to the process of making a sandwich (yes, I'm using this analogy again - I warned you).
+The concept of building an image with your app bundled into it is similar to the process of making a sandwich (yes, I'm using this analogy again - I warned you).

 If you want to build a sandwich you would use a recipe, right?
-Because a sandwich is built in several layers, A recipe might instruct you to lay the base layer of bread down, then a layer of mayonnaise, then a layer of pickles, then a layer lettuce, and so on and so forth.
+Because a sandwich is built in several layers, a recipe might instruct you to lay the base layer of bread down, then a layer of mayonnaise, then a layer of pickles, then a layer lettuce, and so on and so forth.
 This is equivalent to how a docker image is built, only the recipe Docker uses is called a 'Dockerfile' and the layers are changes to the filesystem rather than condiments and toppings.

 "A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
-Using docker build users can create an automated build that executes several command-line instructions in succession." -- Docker Docs
+Using `docker build` users can create an automated build that executes several command-line instructions in succession." -- Docker Docs

 So, if you were to build a bare bones image, your recipe (Dockerfile) would tell you to lay down the necessary ingredients (system layers) so the sandwich would have the functionality that you need.
-For example, to build an image from scratch that could be spun into a container that runs node;  instead of building layers of Bread -> Mayo -> Pickles -> Onions -> Bananas, to create an image, the recipe would instruct you to build layers like:  Build from Ubuntu image -> Update Ubuntu -> Install Node -> Add Working Directory -> Copy app into Working Directory -> Install Dependencies
+For example, to build an image from scratch that could be spun into a container that runs node;  instead of building layers of Bread -> Mayo -> Pickles -> Onions -> Bananas to create an image, the recipe would instruct you to build layers like:  Build from Ubuntu image -> Update Ubuntu -> Install Node -> Add Working Directory -> Copy app into Working Directory -> Install Dependencies

 ---